 How the 340B Program Protects Rural Kentucky’s Healthcare Lifelines—and the Patients Who Depend on Them

-After 30 years in pharmacy, Ronnah Alexander has learned that in rural communities, small decisions can have enormous consequences.
-For the past eight years, she has led the 340B program at a clinic in Western Kentucky.
-Patients often travel long distances for care, independent pharmacies serve as critical community anchors, and every dollar must stretch as far as possible.
-In a region where clinics operate on tight margins, the 340B program is essential for rural healthcare access and allows health centers like Ronnah’s to keep care local and affordable.
+After 37 years in pharmacy, Ronnah Alexander has learned that in rural communities, small decisions can have enormous consequences.
+For the past nine years, she has led the 340B program at a clinic in Western Kentucky, where patients often travel long distances for care, independent pharmacies serve as critical community anchors, and every dollar must stretch as far as possible.
+In a region where clinics operate on thin margins, the 340B program is essential to maintaining rural healthcare access and allows health centers like Ronnah’s to keep care local and affordable.

-Ronnah has also made a deliberate choice that reflects her deep connection to the region.
-The clinic continues to partner with independent contract pharmacies.
-In many rural areas, an independent pharmacy is more than a place to pick up medication.
-It is a lifeline, and often the most frequent point of contact patients have with the healthcare system.
-These partnerships demonstrate how 340B supports independent pharmacies and helps the clinic retain long-time pharmacy employees, strengthening both local economies and healthcare access.
+Her team has also made a deliberate choice to continue partnering with independent contract pharmacies.
+In many rural areas, an independent pharmacy is more than a place to pick up medication—it is often the most accessible and consistent point of contact patients have with the healthcare system.
+These partnerships strengthen both local healthcare delivery and rural economies.

-Even as 340B savings decline and drug prices increase, Ronnah and her team work tirelessly to protect patients.
-They have adapted their charity care program to prioritize medications that support patients for longer periods.
-This work has become more difficult as some medications have become prohibitively expensive or disappeared from the 340B program altogether.
-To meet growing community needs, they also launched a Hepatitis C treatment and support program.
-These challenges reflect the broader pressures facing providers as 340B contract pharmacy restrictions continue to evolve.
+Even as 340B savings decline and drug prices continue to rise, Ronnah and her team remain focused on protecting patients.
+They have adapted their charity care program to prioritize medications that provide longer-term stability, but this has become increasingly difficult as some medications have grown prohibitively expensive or have been removed from 340B eligibility altogether.
+In response to growing community needs, the clinic also launched a Hepatitis C treatment and support program, reflecting the growing pressure on safety-net providers as restrictions expand.

-Beyond her work inside the clinic, Ronnah is a trusted voice for 340B across Kentucky.
-She meets regularly with state and federal lawmakers to explain how the program works, why it matters, and what is at stake as restrictions increase.
-Her leadership helps policymakers understand the real-world impact of 340B on Kentucky patients, especially in rural areas where options are limited, and travel distances for care can be long.
-Her advocacy is especially important because Kentucky still lacks contract pharmacy protections, leaving vulnerable patients at greater risk as manufacturers expand restrictions.
+Beyond her work inside the clinic, Ronnah is a trusted advocate for 340B across Kentucky.
+She meets regularly with state and federal lawmakers to explain how the program works, why it matters, and what is at stake for patients as restrictions increase.
+Her advocacy is especially critical because Kentucky lacks contract pharmacy protections, leaving rural patients more vulnerable as manufacturer restrictions expand.

-For Ronnah, the 340B program is not an abstract policy.
-It is a tool that keeps people healthier, supports rural pharmacies, and ensures families across Western Kentucky can access care close to home.
-In a part of the country where healthcare deserts are a constant threat, her work shows exactly what 340B was created to do: stretch limited resources and strengthen entire communities.
+For Ronnah, the 340B program is not an abstract policy discussion.
+It is a practical tool that keeps people healthy, supports rural pharmacies, and helps families access care close to home.
+In a region where healthcare deserts are a constant threat, her work reflects exactly what the 340B program was created to do: stretch limited resources and strengthen entire communities.

 Defend 340B and Strengthen Healthcare Access